thesagebear/supersave/about.md

 ---
 layout: page
-title: Deals
+title: About
-permalink: /deals/
+permalink: /about/
 ---

-All Supersave Deals
+About Supersave Deals

+We will bring your the UKs best deals.